Bhutan Tourist and

 person

-Contact us if you have any questions regarding the
+Contact us if you have any questions

-but remember that this includes all your accommodation,
+at first, but remember that this includes all your accommodation,

 all meals, guided tours, and all transportation within